Sparky1492/Oh-My-Stars/README.md

 ## Go

+- [talkiepi](https://github.com/CustomMachines/talkiepi) - The talkiepi project is for a truly headless mumble client for the Raspberry Pi, utilizing static config and GPIO for status LEDs and a button for push to talk
+- [talkiepi](https://github.com/dchote/talkiepi) - The talkiepi project is for a truly headless mumble client for the Raspberry Pi, utilizing static config and GPIO for status LEDs and a button for push to talk
+- [Pi-CLI](https://github.com/Reeceeboii/Pi-CLI) - Pi-hole data right from your terminal.
+Live updating view, query history extraction and more!
 - [terf](https://github.com/ubccr/terf) - Go library for reading/writing TensorFlow TFRecords file format
 - [micro](https://github.com/zyedidia/micro) - A modern and intuitive terminal-based text editor
 - [earthly](https://github.com/earthly/earthly) - Build automation for the container era